 Comments: Many people feel that bonito are among the strongest fighting fish, pound for pound, in the sea.
 For many years the place to go for bonito was the Redondo Sportfishing Pier in Redondo Harbor.
 This was especially true during the colder-weather winter months.
 That narrative was altered when the nearby power plant changed ownership and changed procedures.
 Instead of always being on, and sending a steady stream of hot water into the harbor (where it emerged at the famous “bubble hole”), it became a sporadic occurrence.
 Visitors never knew when the hot water, or the bonito, would be showing up.
 Locals learned to check out the tall towers to see if they were emitting smoke.
 If they were, the hot water would be bubbling up in the harbor and bonito probably would be present.
 Today the pier is closed but hopefully will be rebuilt.
 Many also hope the warm water will return to the harbor.

 Bonito or bonita?
 The correct spelling is bonito but a surprisingly high number of people over the years, including journalists and writers who should know better, have used bonita as the moniker for these fish.
 One day on the Pier Fishing in California message board someone said his daughter had been called a bonito and she got upset until someone told her that the name meant pretty in Spanish.
 People then chimed in that she should have been called a bonita since that was the feminine name and bonito was the masculine name.
 As for the fish, given the strong, powerful fight they typically put up, I think I will stick with bonito as the name.

-Large bonito caught from piers
+Some large bonito caught from piers

 11 ¾ Lbs. — Oceanside Pier, Data lost on person and date; Source: Oceanside Pier Bait and Tackle